alexanderGugel/devlist/README.md

 A "Daily Deals" like website for software engineers.

 **devlist** is a **coupon website for developers**.
-Our goal is to create a list of products loved and curated by the best software engineers.
+The goal is to create a list of products loved and curated by the best software engineers.
 It enables small startups, big corporations and individuals to promote their SaaS products, hosting solutions, educational materials or whatever software engineers might be interested in for free.